 Typically, 96 WAR + WAA is a little short for a 19th Century guy.
 The difference with Bond is that he accrued that value in seven seasons and some change.
 Dominance of that level is too great too pass up.

 Pettitte had two great seasons (1997 and 2005) and a bunch of good ones.
 Pettitte also has a nice postseason resume on top of it.
-Typically, there are not enough All Star caliber seasons for my liking if I were going just by BBref.
-However, Pettitte looks very strong in both Fangraphs and Baseball Gauge's versions of WAR.
+Typically, there are not enough BBRef All Star caliber seasons here for my liking.
+However, Pettitte looks VERY STRONG in both Fangraphs and Baseball Gauge's versions of WAR.
 So I guess he squeezes in.
 It will be interesting to see how the BBWAA handles his HGH admission, however.

 It takes Dean a little "sudden-career-destroying-injury-during-prime" credit to make it this high.
 That coupled with a huge peak, strong post-seasons and a nice bat tugs him just over the line.
 I would be even more comfortable with Dean being in the Cooperstown HOF as opposed to my hypothetical stat-based HOF, as it is a history museum for the fans.
 I think there is room for guys who fall juuust short statistically, but were larger-than-life personalities and were a major part of the game's narrative.

 Jim had some huge years in the NL.
 In fact, McCormick led the league in total WAR 3x.
 His 119 WAR + WAA score here makes him an easy HOFer, but it should be noted that Baseball Gauge's version of WAR has him lower than several 19th century guys that I have much lower.
-I do consider Baseball Gauge and the other versions of WAR.
 When it is all said and done, I have compromised and have McCormick at the very end of my Hall.

 WAR + WAA 91

 Faber had a dominating 2-3 year stretch and then was a solid pitcher for a long time.
-Red is barely a HOFer for me.
-Without data available, it is hard to see if Faber had sustained it earlier, but his WPA "Clutch" scores we do have seem to suggest he had real skill in high leverage situations.
+Red is barely a HOFer for me due his lack of really good secondary seasons.
+With the data we do have available, it looks like according to WPA "Clutch" scores, Faber may have had real skill in high leverage situations.